 Yes, this is possible and it is called a “reporting form” policy.
 Every month you send in your starts and finishes to the insurance company and they pro-rate your insurance policy.

-6How long does it take to get a policy into force?
+6How long does it take to get a live policy?

-Literally hours.
-If the project has a lender; the policy can be bound in minutes as long as the agent has a check or approval that the policy will be paid out of closing from your mortgage broker.
+A few hours.
+If the project has a lender the policy can be bound in minutes as long as the agent has a check or approval that the policy will be paid out of closing from your mortgage broker.
 Since there is no real underwriting in that (nothing or very little, if any) most of the major companies are “quote and issue.”

 7Does Builders Risk Insurance provide Liability coverage?

 Builders Risk Insurance only provides coverage for property damage.
 It does not provide coverage for liability, and it's only available for owners.
 If, as a General Contractor, you need liability coverage, you can consider buying a General Liability insurance policy.
 The cost of this project is not very high.
 Every contractor needs different insurance coverage.
 You can find out more about contractors liability insurance HERE.